matrix-org/matrix-viewer/README.md

 $ cd target/ && npm link && cd ..
 $ cd ..

-# Now clone and install the `matrix-public-archive` project
-$ git clone git@github.com:matrix-org/matrix-public-archive.git
 $ cd matrix-public-archive
-$ npm install
 $ npm link hydrogen-view-sdk
-# If you just want to run the tests, you can skip to the "Running tests" section at this point
-#
-# Edit config/config.user-overrides.json so that `matrixServerUrl` points to your homeserver
-# and has `matrixAccessToken` defined
-$ cp config/config.default.json config/config.user-overrides.json

-# Now we can finally start the app
-$ npm run start-dev
 ```

 ### Running tests